google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E02-designing-for-standards.md

 {# wf_featured_image: /web/shows/designer-vs-developer/podcast/images/dvd-s03-e02-cover-large.jpg #}

-# Bruce Lawson on designing for standards & using Styleable components {: .page-title }
+# Bruce Lawson on designing for standards & using styleable components {: .page-title }

 Welcome to Designer Vs. Developer, a show that tries to solve the challenges faced in the industry by opening a conversation between the two, providing take aways, solutions to workflows, tools and discussions on everyday struggles.

 Mustafa speaks to Bruce Lawson, web standards lovegod and fashion consultant, about Browser standards, developer workflows and the pitfalls in designing for one browser.

 <img
 src="/web/shows/designer-vs-developer/podcast/images/dvd-s03-e02-cover.jpg"